dm7500/dm7500.github.io/_oscp-prep/2020-02-24-HTB-Chatterbox.md

 ![](/assets/htb-chatterbox/root_proof.png)

-> Yes, I'm aware that there was another way to read `root.txt` via modifying permissions on the file directly with `icacls`, since `Alfread already owned the file.
+> Yes, I'm aware that there was another way to read `root.txt` via modifying permissions on the file directly with `icacls`, since `Alfred` already owned the file.
 However, since this is part of my preparation for the OSCP, I need to get a full administrative shell for it to count.